 If this is up your alley, check out our guide about the best blogging platforms.

 Forming a Business Entity

-Liability: Sole proprietorships don’t offer any personal liability in case something goes wrong with your business.
+Liability: Sole proprietorships don’t offer personal liability in case something goes wrong with your business.
 LLCs and corporations typically do.

-Taxes: Corporations require their own separate tax returns, whereas for LLCs and sole proprietorships the income and expenses will flow through your personal tax return.
+Taxes: Corporations require separate tax returns, whereas, for LLCs and sole proprietorships, the income and expenses will flow through your personal tax return.
 That said, some types of corporations (S Corps) have income that flows through to your personal tax return even though they require their own tax return as well.

 Paperwork: Corporations require a lot of formalities, like annual company meetings and minutes.
 LLCs require less, and sole proprietorships require almost none.